dpim/forage/README.md

 ![screenshot](./4ej1.png)

 ## About
 4EJ (pronounced "forage") is a web app for visually organizing longform information like PDFs and infographics.
+Documents are geographically clustered by related keywords.

 ### Functionality
 - Users can register accounts and upload documents to a global grid
-- Documents are clustered by keywords within the grid
-- Users can search by moving their cursor in the grid or by using the search box
+- Users can search by moving their cursor or by using the search box

 ## Installation
 - Set up [GCP Storage]("https://cloud.google.com")